Cervicogenic headaches FAQ

 Your physiotherapist may recommend a few different exercises to reduce cervicogenic headaches by strengthening your deep neck flexors and upper back muscles.

 Improving your posture can also help.
 Your physiotherapist can assess your patterns of standing and moving and provide advice to improve your posture.
-That may also include improving your office setup for better ergonomics.
+That may also include improving your office setup for better ergonomics and recommending specific products, such as a posture corrector.

 Your neck is a complex and delicate structure.
 Please see a professional for an accurate diagnosis and personalised treatment recommendations – don’t just start doing a few exercises at home or you risk worsening your symptoms.